mahmudie/SQL-notes/SQL-Aggregate-functions-clauses.md

 ### Let's get started

 * ## **Aggregate functions (Count,sum, avg, min, max)**
 An aggregate function summarizes or groups the values of rows and then returns a single value.
-All agregate functions ignore null values except for COUNT as COUNT(*).
+All aggregate functions ignore null values except for COUNT as COUNT(*).
 Aggregate functions are often used with the GROUP BY clause of the SELECT statement when showing the result per group.

 ### COUNT():
 #### Return the total number of records